vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 {"message": "bar"}
 ```

+If any elements in the returned array are not an object, they will be turned into a string and set as the `message` key on event.

 ## Rationale

-This enhances vector with a native transform capable of an event into multiple events.
-Without this, users will continue to have to use Lua or WASM to acheive this, which introduces a performance bottleneck compared to remap
+This enhances Vector with a native transform capable of transforming an event into multiple events.
+Without this, users will continue to have to use Lua or WASM to acheive this, which introduces a performance bottleneck compared to this proposal.

 ## Prior Art